RJauslin/PatPilr/README.md

 ## Utils

-Some functions that could be useful.
+Some functions that could be useful for some treatments.

 ### quality check
 The quality check currently implemented evaluating the expected error in a sliding window and discarding sequences with more than percentage of error in the worst quality window http://taraoceans.sb-roscoff.fr/EukDiv/.

-**IMPORTANT** : if this function is called in an other way than inside the function **preTreatment**, then the function append the file.
+**IMPORTANT** : sequences will be appended to the output file.
 Hence you should erase your file if your would like to recall the function or be sure that the output file does not exist.

 ``` r
 call.qualCheck(fastqPath, # input fastq files